Relativity and decoherence of spacetime superpositions: Relativity of Spacetime Superpositions

-where $\nu = \langle \chi_1 | \chi_2 \rangle$ is the overlap between the radiation states associated with the different positions of the black hole.
+where $\nu = \langle \chi_\mrm{R}(\MB{x}) | \chi_\mrm{R}(\MB{y}) \rangle$ is the overlap between the radiation states associated with the different positions of the black hole.
 For distinguishable states of the radiation, over time the off-diagonal elements of the reduced density matrix will become suppressed, leaving a classical mixture of the two locations of the black hole.
-This has been argued to lead to fundamental decoherence \cite{arrasmith2019,Demers_1996,Gambini2007} , due to the above mentioned fact that a black hole cannot be isolated from its Hawking radiation.
+This has been argued to lead to fundamental decoherence \cite{arrasmith2019,Demers_1996,Gambini2007} , due to the fact that a black hole cannot be isolated from its Hawking radiation and that the state of radiation depends on the location of the black hole.

-However based on the framework introduced thus far, the relevant question is, with respect to what physical system is the black hole superposed?
-As we have discussed, the use of physical systems that can interact with the source mass and measurements of final probability amplitudes is crucial for understanding the physical implications of scenarios involving superpositions of spacetime metrics.
-For example, choosing coordinates whose origin is defined as the location of the black hole, Eq.\ (\ref{10}) by construction becomes a product state of the black hole and its radiation,
+However, the relevant question is, with respect to what physical system is the black-hole-radiation system superposed?
+Clearly, choosing coordinates whose origin is defined as the location of the black hole, often assumed as a natural choice, Eq.\ (\ref{10}) by construction becomes a product state of the black hole and its radiation,

 from which one would not deduce decoherence.
 Based on our framework for the relativity of superpositions, the transformation between Eq.~(\ref{10}) and Eq.~(\ref{eq22}) involves or acts on all DoFs.
-The tacit assumption behind Eq.~(\ref{eq22decoherence}) is that in computing the overlap $\nu$, one necessarily has access to an uncorrelated measuring device (for example a first-quantised particle) that can probe different spacetime points of the radiation field $\chi(x)$ \cite{wojciechRevModPhys.75.715,schlosshauerRevModPhys.76.1267}.
+The tacit assumption behind Eq.~(\ref{eq22decoherence}) is that in computing the overlap $\nu$, one necessarily has access to an uncorrelated matter system (``measuring device(s)''), for example, a first-quantized particle that that can interact with the radiation field $\chi_\mrm{R}(\MB{x})$ \cite{wojciechRevModPhys.75.715,schlosshauerRevModPhys.76.1267}.

-To see this, it is instructive to consider probability amplitudes that are obtained by coupling a measuring device (or devices) that are perfectly correlated with the position of the black hole.\ The measuring device may function as a proxy for arbitrary matter DoFs that are correlated with the black hole-radiation system.
-We can take the state of this device to be
+To see this, it is instructive to consider probability amplitudes that are obtained by coupling a measuring device whose position is correlated with the position of the black hole (the measuring device here is a proxy for arbitrary matter DoFs).
+Labelling the states of this device with its position $x$ and some internal state $\phi_\mrm{I}$, i.e.~$|\phi_\mrm{I}(\MB{x}) \rangle$, let us consider the state of this device and the BH--radiation system

-In this scenario the relative distance between the measuring device and the black hole is identical in each branch of the superposition.
-For ease of comparison, let us consider the approach of Ref.\ \cite{arrasmith2019}, which models the black hole as a dielectric sphere that interacts with (isotropically) scattered and emitted (Hawking) photons.
-Time-evolving the state with the quantum-controlled unitary $\hat{U} = \sum_i \hat{U}_i | x_i , \chi_i \rangle \langle x_i , \chi_i |$ gives